ExistedGit/Dota2Cheat/README.md

 also using [Lua 5.4](https://www.lua.org/) and [sol2](https://github.com/ThePhD/sol2) for scripting

+`assets` folder contents are property of Valve Corporation

 ## Building
 Open the project in Visual Studio and build as **Release x64**